Teezo Touchdown: Musical style

 Thomas' music pulls influences from a variety of genres.
 Dazed has described Thomas as, "...a delightfully weird, genre-defying enigma who, without breaking a sweat, combines hip-hop, autotune, radio pop, country music, trap beats, emo-punk, acoustic arpeggios and whatever else is in his brain into infectious, digestible three-minute earworms."
+Thomas is now known for his prolific features, commonly greatly boosting the popularity of a track.

 About his musical style, Thomas said, “I’m never chasing a sound because that would just be satire.
 Rather than trying to copy a sound, I look at what all this music represents: Why is rock tearing through these stadiums; how is rap tearing up the club; how is pop tearing up the charts?
 I’m still figuring all that out, but the energy of rock is always going to be in my music; it might not be guitar-led, but the intensity and urgency of rock will be there.”

+In an Apple Music interview with Zane Lowe, Thomas described his style as a fusion of rock, R&B and Boom bap production he designated as "Rock & Boom", a derivative sub-genre of all three. "...the sound that I'm crafting that's called Rock & Boom.
+It's R&B with the intensity of rock, it has R&B toplines.
+The boom of course for boom bap, it's the boom bap penmanship.
+It's also the boom because the 808s is gonna shake the world."

 Visual style

 Thomas directs all of his own videos, which are usually accompanied by promotional comedy skits and expansive promo campaigns, such as "Rid The Mid".
 He films most of his music videos and skits in front of a graffiti-covered garage in his home of Beaumont, Texas.
 The garage is continuously transformed based on the theming of the video; as Complex wrote, "In 'Rooting For You,' it’s the backdrop for a boyband of sports mascots.
 Meanwhile in 'Bad Enough', the garage is transformed into a football field complete with astroturf, bleachers, and a cheer squad."
 Pitchfork wrote, "Teezo has stirred more social media chatter for the six inch nails stuck in his hair, or the black mesh tops and leather pants that make him look like he’s in a parody of an ’80s hair metal video, than he has for any song."